Catholic Monarchs of Spain: Foreign policy

 Although the Catholic Monarchs pursued a partnership in many matters, because of the histories of their respective kingdoms, they did not always have a unified viewpoint in foreign policy.
 Despite that, they did have a successful expansionist foreign policy due to a number of factors.
 The victory over the Muslims in Granada allowed Ferdinand to involve himself in policy outside the Iberian peninsula.

-The diplomatic initiative of King Ferdinand continued the historical policy of the Crown of Aragon, with its interests set in the Mediterranean, with interests in Italy and sought conquests in North Africa.
+The diplomatic initiative of King Ferdinand continued the historical policy of the Crown of Aragon.
+Specifically, its interests set in the Mediterranean as well as in Italy and sought conquests in North Africa.
 Aragon had a historical rivalry with France, which had been a historical ally of Castile.
 Castile's foreign interests were focused on the Atlantic, making Castile's funding of the voyage of Columbus an extension of existing interests.

 Castile had historically had good relations with the neighboring Kingdom of Portugal, and after the Portuguese lost the War of the Castilian Succession, Castile and Portugal concluded the Treaty of Alcáçovas.
 The treaty set boundaries for overseas expansion which were at the time disadvantageous to Castile, but the treaty resolved any further Portuguese claims on the crown of Castile.
 Portugal did not take advantage of Castile's and Aragon's focus on the reconquest of Granada.
 Following the reestablishment of good relations, the Catholic Monarchs made two strategic marriages to Portuguese royalty.